mageplaza/magento-2-smtp/README.md

 # Magento 2 SMTP - AVADA Email Marketing Integration

-Every day you send and receive so many even more hundreds of emails, however, you actually do not know whether they come to your targeted customers or not.
-Therefore, **Magento 2 SMTP Extension** is come out as the solution for this problem.
+Every day you send and receive hundreds or more emails, however, you actually do not know whether they will get your targeted customers inbox.
+So, we offer **Magento 2 SMTP Extension** as a solution for this problem.

-**SMTP Extension for Magento 2** helps the owner of store simply install **SMTP (Simple Mail Transfer Protocol)** server which transmits the messages into codes or numbers.
-Through it, messages will be delivered directly and automatically to the chosen customers.
-Moreover, it is also flexible configurations with 21 different *SMTP servers* such as `Gmail, Hotmail, O2 Mail, Office365, Mail.com, Send In Blue, AOL Mail Orange, GMX, Outlook, Yahoo, Comcast, or Custom SMTP` - own SMTP server, etc.
+**SMTP Extension for Magento 2** allows the owner of a Magento 2 store to us a custom **SMTP (Simple Mail Transfer Protocol)** server which transmits email messages.
+Through the SMTP server, messages will be delivered directly and automatically to the chosen customers.
+It offers flexible configurations with 21 different *SMTP servers* such as `Gmail, Hotmail, O2 Mail, Office365, Mail.com, Send In Blue, AOL Mail Orange, GMX, Outlook, Yahoo, Comcast, or Custom SMTP` - for your own SMTP server, etc.

 [![Latest Stable Version](https://poser.pugx.org/mageplaza/module-smtp/v/stable)](https://packagist.org/packages/mageplaza/module-smtp)
 [![Total Downloads](https://poser.pugx.org/mageplaza/module-smtp/downloads)](https://packagist.org/packages/mageplaza/module-smtp)